Microsoft Refuses To Hold Back As Apple Accuses It Of Using Epic As 'Staking Horse' In Legal Battle

 Microsoft Inc (NASDAQ: MSFT) left no holds barred in relation to a trial involving Apple Inc (NASDAQ: AAPL) and “Fortnite'' maker Epic Games where the iPhone maker suggested that the latter was acting as a “stalking horse” for Microsoft, Bloomberg reported Thursday.

-What Happened: Microsoft’s comments against the Tim Cook-led company came after Apple made accusations in a filing in front of a judge to make an adverse credibility finding against an Xbox executive Lori Wright, according to Bloomberg.
+What Happened: Microsoft’s comments against the Tim Cook-led company came after Apple made accusations in a filing in front of a judge.
+The filing was to make an adverse credibility finding against an Xbox executive Lori Wright, according to Bloomberg.

 Wright has testified on behalf of Epic.
 Her testimony could be ignored should a finding be made against her by the judge.